 U.S. Citizen Files the Form I-129F Petition

-To start the process, the U.S. citizen must file a Form I-129F petition, including filing fee, Form G-325 biographic information for both parties, and supporting documents, with the USCIS office that processes these cases at the time of filing.
+To start the process, the U.S. citizen must file a Form I-129F petition, including filing fee and supporting documents, with the USCIS office that processes these case.

 If the fiancé(e) has accompanying children younger than 21, the U.S. citizen must include their names on the Form I-129F to allow them to apply for a derivative K-2 visa.